rgrannell1/polonium/README.md

 Polonium
 ========

-Polonium is a stateless password generator & manager, that lets you create and retrieve passwords without storing them in a database.
+Polonium is a stateless password generator & manager that creates and retrieves passwords without storing them in a database.
 The advantages to this approach are obvious; your database can't be stolen, and no syncronisation is required between your devices.